-Sec.
-C8-30-8.
-Additional Appropriations501.
+[Sec.
+C8-30-12.] <Sec.
+C8-30-7> Additional Appropriations.
+154

-- (a) Adjustments in Allocations for Emergencies.
-If any emergency arises in the fiscal year, adjustments in allocations shall be made at that time to avoid a deficiency at the end of the fiscal year, but no adjustments shall require transfers exceeding ten (10%) percent of the outstanding appropriations of any Budgeted Entity. - (b) Additional Appropriations.
-No additional appropriations shall be granted to any Budgeted Entity502, unless the Mayor, or in the case of requests for special appropriations for education, the Board of Education, shall make a special request therefor with a statement from the Controller certifying to its probable effect on the tax rate for the current or succeeding year based on the last published Grand List and also the probable effect on the tax rate of the total of the additional appropriations made as a result of special requests since the then current budget was adopted. - (c) Approval of Additional Appropriations.
-Approval of such request shall require the affirmative vote of four (4) members of the Board of Finance, and its adoption by the Board of Representatives shall require a two-thirds (2/3^{rds}) vote of those present at the meeting, which two-thirds (2/3^{rds}) shall not be less than a majority of the entire membership. - (d) Additional Tax Levy.
-Within five (5) days of such adoption, the Board of Finance may, subject to the approval within ten (10) days of the Board of Representatives, lay a special tax to finance the appropriation.
+- <(a) Adjustments in Allocations for Emergencies.> If any emergency arises in the fiscal year, adjustments in allocations shall be made at that time to avoid a deficiency at the end of the fiscal year, but no adjustments shall require transfers exceeding ten percent <(10%) > of [any department's] the> outstanding appropriations of any Budgeted Entity. - <(b) Additional Appropriations.
+No additional appropriations shall be granted to any [department, board, commission, authority or agency] < Budgeted Entity >, unless the Mayor, or in the case of requests for special appropriations for education, the Board of Education, shall make a special request therefor with a statement from the Controller certifying to its probable effect on the tax

+- rate for the current or succeeding year based on the last published Grand List and also the probable effect on the tax rate of the total of the additional appropriations made as a result of special requests since the then current budget was adopted. - <(c) Approval of Additional Appropriations. > Approval of such request shall require the affirmative vote of four $\leq (4)$ > members of the Board of Finance, and its adoption by the Board of Representatives shall require a two-thirds $\leq (2/3^{rds})$ > vote of those present at the meeting, which two-thirds $\leq (2/3^{rds})$ > shall not be less than a majority of the entire membership. - <(d) Additional Tax Levy.> Within five <(5) >days of such adoption, the Board of Finance may, subject to the approval within ten days of the Board of Representatives, lay a special tax to finance the appropriation.
 If such special tax is not laid, then the amount of such appropriation shall be included in the taxes for the next fiscal year.